18F/join.tts.gsa.gov/pages/positions/visual-designer.md

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
 Specialized experience is:

-- Experience leading the design of digital products as part of a cross-functional team.
+1. Experience leading the design of digital products as part of a cross-functional team.
 This experience must include **ALL** of the following:
   - Leading teams of designers or leading the design process
-  - Collaborating with non-designers (including developers, product managers, or clients)
-  - Mentoring, coaching, or training clients, partners, or team members.
+  - Mentoring, coaching, or training clients, partners, or team members

-- Experience crafting digital experiences using visual identity and design system methodologies.
+2. Experience crafting digital experiences using visual identity and design system methodologies.
 Experience must include **ALL** of the following:
   - Conducting visual identity or brand design
-  - Conducting user-centered design research activities to identify user needs
+  - Conducting research activities to identify user needs
-  - Wireframing or prototyping
+  - Creating wireframes, prototypes, or other early tested concepts
-  - Designing for desktop and mobile devices.
+  - Designing for desktop and mobile devices
   - Using agile, lean or other iterative product development approaches

-- Experience executing product design within the framework of a specialized design domain.
-Experience must include **ONE** of the following:
-  - Conducting Communications design
-  - Conducting Content design
-  - Conducting Front end design
-  - Conducting Interaction (or UX) design
-  - Conducting Service design

 Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.